ShahilZ/Tucklets/README.md

 4. Now you are ready to run the TuckletsApplication.
 Click on the green 'play' icon in the top right bar.
 5. You'll see a bunch of stuff running in the 'Run Output'.
 When you see " Tomcat initialized with port(s): 8443 (https)", application has been successfully built.
 4. You can browse the application on https://localhost:8443/
+5. If you get "Connection is not Private", and the proceeed to https:localhost:8443/ option is not available, you will need to allow access to localhost on the web browser.
+For chrome, go to chrome://flags/#allow-insecure-localhost to allow localhost to show.

 ###### Running via Terminal
 1. Verify current working directory is at the root directory of the project.